top of page

 You may experience mild soreness for a day or two after treatment, like that felt after mild exercise.
 If this soreness persists or increases significantly, please call our team at Whole Health Osteopathy to discuss your concerns.

-If it's your first visit, here's what to do: Familiarize yourself with the appointment process.
-It takes about 45-60 minutes.
-We'll ask about your medical history to tailor your treatment.
-You'll need to sign an ‘informed consent’ form, which you can withdraw at any time.
-Bring any X-rays, scans, or test results.
-Arrive 5-10 minutes early to get settled and sign any necessary forms.
-Wear comfortable clothing!
+Getting ready for your first visit?
+Here’s what to know: Your appointment will take about 45-60 minutes.
+We’ll chat about your medical history to personalize your care.
+You’ll sign an ‘informed consent’ form, which you can withdraw anytime.
+Bring along any X-rays, scans, or test results.
+Arrive 5-10 minutes early to settle in and complete any forms.
+And don’t forget to wear comfy clothes!

 At Whole Health Osteopathy, our osteopaths start off with a short consultation prior to treatment.
 In this consultation, we will record your current and past medical history, current areas of concern and symptoms, as well as any medication you are taking and other factors that may not appear to be directly related to your problem.